NebraLtd/Helium-Guides/docs/indoor-hotspot/indoor-faq.md

 <details>
 <summary>Click to expand!</summary>

-If your issues cannot be resolved by using the troubleshooting page then please email [sales@nebra.com](mailto:sales@nebra.com) and include the following information:
+If your issues cannot be resolved with information from this FAQs page or the [troubleshooting page](../indoor-hotspot/troubleshooting.md) then please email [sales@nebra.com](mailto:sales@nebra.com) and include the following information:

 * Model of unit:
 * Mac address of the unit (Shown as ETH on sticker):